w3f/polkadot-wiki/docs/learn/how-to/vault-sign-transaction.md

 !!!info "Related concepts"
     For the underlying concepts, see [Polkadot Vault](../../general/polkadot-vault.md).

 Signing is the final step in any transaction, such as [sending funds out of your account](transfer-funds.md).
-A transaction will not be broadcast to the blockchain until you sign it.
+A transaction won't be broadcast to the blockchain until you sign it.
 You sign a transaction with your private key for your account, proving that you own this account.
 The signing process, however, depends on what wallet or account manager you use.

 ### Signing a transaction with Polkadot Vault on Polkadot Developer Interface